Before you travel

 Air travel

-Sarajevo (Butmir) International airport is prone to fog, causing flights to be delayed or cancelled during the winter months, particularly in December and January.
-Many airlines will not take responsibility for accommodation due to delays caused by adverse weather.
-If you are travelling into or out of Sarajevo during winter, make sure you have enough money if you are forced to extend your stay.
+Sarajevo (Butmir) International Airport is prone to fog, causing flights to be delayed or cancelled during the winter months, particularly in December and January.
+Many airlines will not arrange accommodation when delays are caused by bad weather.
+You may need to find and pay for somewhere to stay.

 Extreme weather and natural disasters